markbrennand/force-framework/source/dependency/README.md

 | BindingCheck__c | Mandatory | The class name of the _BindingCheck_ implementation to validate the binding. |
 | IsUnitTest__c   | Mandatory | If true, the _BindingCheck_ is for unit test use only.                                              |

-The _BindingCheck.validate_ method returns a _Dependency.ValidationResult_ object which notifies the caller of the result of the validation.
-If a failure notification is returned, a _Dependency.APIException_ is thrown with the message set to the value recorded in the _ValidationResult.errorMessage_ field.
+The _BindingCheck.validate_ method returns a _DependencyV1.ValidationResult_ object which notifies the caller of the result of the validation.
+If a failure notification is returned, a _DependencyV1.APIException_ is thrown with the message set to the value recorded in the _ValidationResult.errorMessage_ field.

 The _classes/BindingChecks.cls_ class and _customMetadata_ directory in the